RPanczak/RPanczak/README.md

 This space works mostly as an archive of my previous academic work at the University of Bern 🇨🇭 and The University of Queensland 🇦🇺 and will be (infrequently 😴) updated with contributions to my personal projects.

 ### 📜 Some of my completed projects include:
+- looking at association of voting patterns and excess mortality in Switzerland [here](https://github.com/RPanczak/ISPM_excess-mortality-voting)
 - update & re-validation of second release of the Swiss-SEP index [here](https://github.com/RPanczak/SNC_Swiss-SEP2)
 - leading implementation of version control and open data within [@IeDEA-SA](https://github.com/IeDEA-SA) [here](https://github.com/IeDEA-SA/IeDEA_WG-open-science)
 - investigating influence of socioeconomic position on the COVID-19 testing, hospitalisation and mortality [here](https://github.com/jriou/covid-sep-ch)